Cobra: Game of the Normandy Breakout: Gameplay

-Due to Allied air superiority, German units can only move their full allowance during storms, 2/3 during overcast weather and 1/3 in clear weather (weather is randomly determined, with the die roll affected by the previous turn’s weather, allowing rough forecasts to be made).
+Due to Allied air superiority, German units can only move their full allowance during storms, 2/3 during overcast weather and 1/3 in clear weather (weather is randomly determined, with the die roll affected by the previous turn's weather, allowing rough forecasts to be made).
 Units cannot leave a Zone of Control and enter another in the same phase, forcing the German player to keep reserves to plug gaps in his line.
 The Allies have a limited ability to carpet bomb hexes.
 As in Panzergruppe Guderian the combat value of a division is doubled if all its component units are stacked together ("divisional integrity").
 Major rivers are serious obstacles to movement.
 The Allies have to choose whether to refrain from attacks to husband supply points for major offensives.
-In combat, column shifts (ie. adjustments in the odds) are awarded for terrain, headquarter counters and German Tiger tank battalions.
+In combat, column shifts (i.e. adjustments in the odds) are awarded for terrain, headquarter counters and German Tiger tank battalions.
 The game begins with a long, slow American grind through the bocage (which reduces movement and restricts advance-after-combat to only one hex) until eventually they achieve a breakthrough.